tonytvo/blog-generator/content/blog/listen-to-tests/index.md

   - If a single test seems to be making assertions about different features of a target object, it might be worth splitting up.
 - read documentation generated from tests (provide a fresh perspective on the test names, highlighting the problems we're too close to the code to see)
 - arrange/act/assert structure is not clear
-- write in order: test names/act/assert/arrange tends to help us focus on what to write and avoid being coupled to the low technical implementation details
+- write in order: test names/act/assert/arrange to help us focus on what to write and avoid being coupled to the low technical implementation details
-- emphasize on the what over the how.
+- emphasize the what over the how.
   - the more implementation detail is included in a test method, the harder it is for the reader to understand what's important.
 - use structure to explain and share
   - jMock syntaxes are designed to allow developers to compose small features into a (more or less) readable description of an assertion.
   - be careful in factoring out test structure, where the test becomes so abstract that we cannot see what it does anymore.
-  - our highest concern is making the test describe what the target code does, so we refactor enough to be able to see its flow.
+  - our most significant concern is making the test describe what the target code does, so we refactor enough to see its flow.
 - accentuate the positive.
 Only catch exceptions in a test if we want to assert something about them.
 - delegate to subordinate objects as mentioned in the programming by intention
 - assertions and expectations